 MARCH: Dive into adventure at Kodhipparu, Maldives.

 Teeming with pristine waters and a breath-taking display of nature’s splendour, escape to your tropical paradise in the Maldives.
-Whether you’re planning a honeymoon or a well-deserved break, March is one of the best time to visit Maldives without worrying about a wet weather plan.
+Whether you’re planning a honeymoon or a well-deserved break, March is one of the best time to visit Maldives without worrying about making wet weather plans.

 Embark on a 360° barefoot island adventure and immerse in the tranquillity that nature has to offer at Grand Park Kodhipparu, Maldives only 20 minutes away by speedboat from the international airport.